top of page

 WHAT'S HOLDING YOU BACK?
 BARRIERS FOR LIFESTYLE CHANGE

 This week we are sharing a process to go through if you are struggling to be consistent with exercise.
-If you are regularly frustrated with your progress, levels of motivation or simply don’t know where to start, it can be helpful to take a step back and explore what might be holding you back.
+If you are regularly frustrated with your progress or levels of motivation or you simply don’t know where to start, it can be helpful to take a step back and explore what might be holding you back.

 If this is you, grab a pen and paper and take yourself through the following questions.